 Take an overview of surfaces and finishes

-If you’re intending something spectacular instead of a standard finish on surfaces make the decision early on in your kitchen extension plans as design mistakes are costly and a retrofit is a real headache.
-Extending the indoor/outdoor vibe can be achieved using the same bricks and tiles for internal and external walls, and some porcelain floor tiles can be laid from the kitchen straight out to the patio.
+If you’re intending something spectacular instead of a standard finish on surfaces, make the decision early on in your kitchen extension plans as design mistakes are costly and a retrofit is a real headache.
+Enhancing the indoor/outdoor vibe can be achieved using brick slips that match the bricks of external walls, while some porcelain floor tiles can be used inside the kitchen as well as on the patio.
 Consider an alternative to a plastered ceiling.
 Design-wise, slatted wood appears to elongate the space and the timber brings warmth to cabinetry in cooler shades.

 Can't get to the shops but don't want to miss out on the latest issue of your favourite homes magazine?
 Don't worry as when you subscribe today you'll get every issue of Real Homes magazine delivered direct to your door and your device.

 From stunning completed projects to the latest decorating ideas you can try in your own space, you'll find plenty to keep you entertained and inspired inside each issue.
 Don't miss our special deal – subscribe to our annual print and digital bundle offer today for just £39.99 – a massive saving of 52%.

 Find a good architect for your kitchen extension

 Once you’ve decided where you’d like your extension to be located, consult a RIBA-registered architect to find out what can be achieved.

 You will need plans and construction drawings for the builder, and to show compliance with building regulations.